Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 # Update notes
+# 3.4.2
+🤖 Export ChatGPT bots answers
+Just some URL quake but now GPTs are correctly exported!

+⚙️ Hostname in filename pattern
+You can now use the %H placeholder to get the website hostname in your filename.

 # 3.4.0
 🔢 Export math equations
 LaTeX equations from Perplexity, ChatGPT and Phind are now correctly formatted!